rodrigogaldino553/follow-friends/README.md

 # README

+Hey! see what your friends are talking and play with them.
+Just kiding, this is a based on twitter project, but it's all made by my own, dont follow any tutorial to build it, it was just me myself and stackoverflow rsrsrs.

 App to implements follow unfollow users feature, you can find your friends, follow then and see their text posts

 application up and running.